csipapicsa/fyp2021p04g10/README.md

 Prediction of sentimental and offensive language by analyises of tweets

 ## Code of the project
-For the project we used Python, and jupyter notebook.
+For the project, we used Python and Jupyter notebook.

 ## Data
-We used the given example dataset for the research by Christian Hardmeier.
+The used dataset is provided by Christian Hardmeier.

-## Paricipians:

-frfi@itu.dk
+- frfi@itu.dk
-gegy@itu.dk
+- gegy@itu.dk
-jlum@itu.dk
+- jlum@itu.dk
-shsh@itu.dk
+- shsh@itu.dk